A comparative study of the correlation between the structure and the dynamics for systems interacting via attractive and

-In our particle-level calculations, we use similar expressions (Eq.\ref{depth_r}); however, the rdf here is calculated at the particle level.
-We employ a Gaussian approximation to estimate the particle-level radial distribution function (rdf)\cite{piaggi_PRL},

 where ``i" is the particle index, $\rho$ is the density, $\delta$ is the variance of Gaussian distribution.
 The variance is used to make the otherwise discontinuous function a continuous one.
 In this calculation, we assume $\delta=0.09\sigma_{AA}$.
 The particle level direct correlation function is also calculated from Eq.\ref{direct} using the particle level rdf.
 Thus we obtain a particle level $\beta\Phi_{r}(\Delta r=0)$.
-We now use the linear correlation between $S^{ma}$ and $\beta\Phi_{r}^{ma}(\Delta r=0)$ obtained at the macroscopic level to calculate the particle level softness parameter $S$ from particle level $\beta\Phi_{r}(\Delta r=0)$.

 In calculating $\beta\Phi_{r}(\Delta r=0)$, we have the product of particle level rdf and the direct correlation function.
-This leads to a term which is the product of rdf and the interaction potential ($U(r)$).
+This leads to a term that is the product of rdf and the interaction potential ($U(r)$).
 As discussed earlier \cite{mohit_pre}, the particle level rdf due to the Gaussian approximation has finite values at distances smaller than the average rdf.
 Due to this finite value of the rdf at small ``r" its product with the interaction potential, which diverges at small ``r", leads to a large unphysical contribution from this range.
-This contribution increases at high temperatures as the rdf moves to a smaller `r' and is more for sharp repulsive potentials like WCA potential.
+This contribution increases at high temperatures as the rdf moves to a smaller `r' and is higher for sharp repulsive potentials like WCA potential.
 To overcome this challenge, we assume that the interaction potential (-$\beta U_{uv}(r)$) is equal to the potential of mean force, ($ln(g_{uv}(r))$) and we approximate $C^{approx}_{uv}(r) \approx g_{uv}(r) - 1$.
-We calculate $\beta\Phi_{r}(\Delta r=0)$ at the microscopic and macroscopic levels using this approximation.
-We find that the macroscopic $\beta\Phi_{r}^{ma}(\Delta r=0)$ using $C^{approx}_{uv}(r)$ is also proportional to $S^{ma}$ (Fig. \ref{Fig_approx}(a) in Appendix IV ).
-We now use this linear relationship to connect the microscopic $\beta\Phi_{r}(\Delta r=0)$ (calculated using $C^{approx}_{uv}(r)$) to the local softness, $S$.
-In Appendix IV we also show that the predictive power of the theory is marginally better when we use $C^{approx}_{uv}(r)$ in the calculation of $\beta\Phi_{r}^{ma}(\Delta r=0)$.
+In Appendix IV, we show that the predictive power of the theory is marginally better when we use $C^{approx}_{uv}(r)$.